 Waste Weight: An Overwhelming Reality

-A disposable protection user generates 330 to 550 pounds of waste per year.
-These protections take 500 years to decompose in landfills.
-Over a lifetime, that's several tons of non-recyclable waste.
+A man using disposable incontinence products generates 330 to 550 pounds of waste per year.
+These items take 500 years to break down in a landfill.
+Over a lifetime, that adds up to several tons of non-recyclable waste.

-Washable protections?
-Zero waste for 3 to 5 years, then textile recycling at end of life.
-The impact is incomparable.
+Washable absorbent underwear?
+Zero waste for 3 to 5 years, followed by textile recycling at end of life.
+The difference is not even close.

 Carbon Footprint: Complete Calculation

-Manufacturing disposable protections requires petroleum, chemicals, and continuous transport from factories to stores.
-Washables require initial manufacturing then only laundry energy.
-Result: 90% less CO2 over 3 years.
+Manufacturing disposable products requires petroleum, chemicals, and continuous freight transport from factories to stores.
+Washable styles require a single manufacturing run, then only the energy of regular laundry.
+The result: roughly 90% less CO₂ over 3 years.

 Water Consumption: The Paradox

-Contrary to intuition, washable protections consume less total water.
-Producing one disposable protection requires about 1.3 gallons of water.
-At 4 per day, that's 1,930 gallons per year.
-Washing washables?
-About 13 gallons per week, or 687 gallons per year.
-Water savings of 65%.
+Contrary to intuition, washable absorbent underwear consumes less total water.
+Producing a single disposable product requires about 1.3 gallons of water.
+At 4 per day, that's roughly 1,900 gallons per year just in production.
+Washing a set of washables uses about 13 gallons per week, or around 675 gallons per year — a water savings of approximately 65%.

-Over 3 years, choosing washable protections avoids producing 1,100 pounds of waste and saves 3,700 gallons of water.
+Over 3 years, choosing washable options prevents roughly 1,100 pounds of waste and saves approximately 3,700 gallons of water.

 Honest Disadvantages of Men's Washable Protections